Tuesday, December 17, 2024

 Yibin Flaming Noodle

 I've tried most of the noodle dishes at Chengdu Bistro and if I had to pick a favorite it would have to be the Sichuan Za Jiang Noodle with Stewed Pea.
 When I went to Beijing back in 2018 I visited this famous noodle shop from Chonqing where I waited in line for 30 mins for a bowl of their famous Wanza Mian which ended up being one of the most memorable bowls of noodles I’ve ever had.
 I’ve been on the search for something similar ever since and the Za Jiang at Chengdu Bistro is the closest I’ve come.
-At first glance it looks like a bowl of naked noodles with saozi (wet minced pork) and peas but a “mixed sauce” consisting of chili oil, soy sauce, sesame oil, huajio (sichuan pepper), roasted sesame paste, and lard lurks underneath.
-The noodles are made on site and have a wholesome bite while managing to soak up all of the delicious sauce.
+At first glance it looks like a bowl of naked noodles topped with saozi (wet minced pork) and peas but a “mixed sauce” consisting of chili oil, soy sauce, sesame oil, huajio (sichuan pepper), roasted sesame paste, and lard lurks underneath.
+The made on site noodles have a wholesome bite while managing to soak up all the delicious sauce.
 Think of it as the bigger brother of Dan Dan.

 Sichuan Za Jiang Noodle with Stewed Pea at Chengdu Bistro